- Join Us

 - About Us

-First we want to talk about Deb Uncle (Mr Deb Bhushan Mukherjee), who lovingly donated close to 5 acres of land to set up the O-campus (open-campus).
-We can't think of a better way to start Aarohi but to get blessings from such a humble, bounteous and caring person.
+Deb Uncle (Mr Deb Bhushan Mukherjee), who lovingly donated close to 5 acres of land to set up the Aarohi campus We can't think of a better way to start Aarohi but to get blessings from such a humble, bounteous and caring person.
 Every interaction with him teaches us to think beyond the function, exist beyond self and live beyond happiness.
 Thank you Deb Uncle for not only blessing us but for being our aspiration - we all hope someday we will grow to be a person like you.

-We really started to interact with Deb Uncle when he told us that if we want he is ready to donae about 5 acrre of his land near Hosur.
+We really started to interact with Deb Uncle when he told us that if we want he is ready to donate about 5 acres of his land near Hosur.
 We are still at a complete loss at fathoming the kind of greatness that resides in him.
-So humble that not even once he has shown any desire that he needs to be highlihted, acknowledged or acclaimed for donating so much land to the school.
-So trusting that he has not asked any questions, not interferred with our efforts once he has donated the land.
-So magnimious, that he continues to bestow his time and effrots towards establishing the o-campus of Aarohi.
+So humble that not even once he has shown any desire that he needs to be highlighted, acknowledged or acclaimed for donating so much land to the school.
+So trusting that he has not asked any questions, not interfered with our efforts once he has donated the land.
+So magnanimous, that he continues to bestow his time and efforts towards establishing the campus of Aarohi.

 About Deb Uncle in his own words: